MUSC Bulletin | College of Health Professions

 A matriculation fee is required of all accepted applicants in order to hold their position.
 This fee should be submitted along with the Applicant’s Response Form accepting the offer of admission.

 For details concerning specific and required fees, the Schedule of Academic Charges is published annually and is available in June.
 The schedule is posted on the University website.
-It is also available from the Office of Enrollment Services.
+It is also available from the Office of Enrollment Management.

 The following entrance requirements govern the admission of students to the College of Health Professions.